davidmarsland/react-components/README.md

 BREAKING CHANGE: It's no longer allowed to omit the '-loader' suffix when using loaders.
   You need to specify 'babel-loader' instead of 'babel'
 ```
-  see <a target="_ref" href="https://webpack.js.org/guides/migrating/#automatic-loader-module-name-extension-removed">babel-loader migration</a>
+Modify `package.json` to specify 'babel-loader' instead of 'babel' see <a target="_ref" href="https://webpack.js.org/guides/migrating/#automatic-loader-module-name-extension-removed">babel-loader migration</a>

 ---
 ### Testing React Components